 Mobile news consumption is on the rise.

 So what exactly does it mean to make your news mobile?
 Not surprisingly, much of what works for social applies to mobile.
 To put even more of a point on it, social is mobile.
-According to The New York Times
+According to The New York Times, Facebook now claims 819 million mobile users (and it was the driver of Facebook’s rise in stock price, which hit its highest since its IPO on July 30).

 To make your blog post/press release/you-name-it mobile, consider two audiences: your target audience and the press.
 Here are seven tips that will help you reach both by making your news more mobile and social: